 Hoffenberg was chief executive at Towers from 1975 to 1993, hiring Epstein as his full-time assistant and to raise capital.
 Hoffenberg says both men freely appropriated clients’ money as their own, and ran illegal deals to make more.

 For example, in 1987 and 1988, Hoffenberg alleged, Epstein ran “a scheme” to finance takeovers of Pan American Airways Inc. and Emery Air Freight Corp., using cash from a pair of Illinois insurance companies that Towers had promised regulators it would keep solvent.
 The deals failed.
-The insurers lost their capital; Illinois sued on behalf of the public, which was forced to bail out failed insurers.
+The insurers lost their capital; Illinois sued on behalf of the public, which was forced to bail out the companies.

 With Hoffenberg locked up in the Pinelands, Epstein went on with his jet-set parties, and also set up a Caribbean-based hedge fund, which Hoffenberg has since alleged that Epstein “created entirely with all of the fraudulently acquired money from Towers.”